 The concept of the electron orbiting the nucleus might actually hinder a clear mental image of this process.
 Instead, it is more useful to think of the electron as a spherical cloud of electron charge energy resulting from the spinning-tumbling motion of a lens (or hypersphere) of electromagnetic energy.
+This creates a phase-locked, "stationary wave propagating around a double loop.
+Hence, this state will have angular momentum."[1]
 What one observes in a given experiment depends on the effective projection onto the frame of the measurement system.

 In the hydrogen atom, the proton of the nucleus is suspended at the center of this electron charge sphere, canceling its positive charge in a spherically symmetrical fashion with that spherical cloud of negative charge density around it.
 According to this view, in electric field space, the hydrogen atom is, in a very real sense, a proton and an electron, both spheres the size of the atom, and both completely superimposed upon one another.
-In momentum space, however, the picture of their complementary photon paths will be symmetrical (or in equilibrium) - a harmonic 'dance' - though not superimposed.
+In both momentum space and magnetic field space, however, the picture of their complementary photon paths will be symmetrical (or in equilibrium) - a harmonic 'dance' - though not superimposed and not necessarily perfectly spherical.